yorku-ausml/lab/doc/list_conferences/info_list_SLAM_conferences_2021.md

 Updated on March 7 2021.

-This is a list for conferences in which we can submit for SLAM.
+This is a list for conferences to which we can submit for SLAM.
 <br/>
 <br/>